 A message passing library is used by parallel jobs to augment communication between the tasks distributed across the cluster.
 TORQUE can run with any message passing library and provides limited integration with some MPI libraries.

 For more information, see these topics:

-- MPICH on page 99

-- MPICH-VMI on page 100

-- Open MPI on page 101
+- MPICH on page 113 - Open MPI on page 114